 Drexel University has been committed to providing the safest and most secure environment for all persons on our campuses.
-This is especially true for minor children who take part in programs and activities associated with Drexel University.
-Policies and procedures will be developed or revised to enhance the steps already undertaken for the protection of minors involved in programs at Drexel University.
-A University-wide policy is currently being developed to address such important issues as: Oversight and Approval of Programs involving Minors; Requirements for Housing/Hosting Minors on Campus; Standardizing Rules of Conduct for Minors on Campus; and On-Line Training for Safe Environment Issues and Mandatory Reporting Requirements.
-The Minors Coordinator can be reached through the department of public safety.
+This is especially true for minor children who take part in programs, activities, services and events associated with Drexel University.
+Policies and procedures have been developed or revised to enhance the steps already undertaken for the protection of minors at Drexel University.
+The Protection of Minors and Reporting Child Abuse Policy (PS-1) was approved by the President's Cabinet in June 2015 and is being implemented throughout the University and its subsidiaries.
+This policy was created to address such critical issues as: Oversight and Approval of Programs involving Minors; Requirements for Housing/Hosting Minors on Campus; Standardizing Rules of Conduct for Minors on Campus; and Training for Safe Environment Issues and Mandated Reporting Requirements.
+The Minors Coordinator can be reached through the Department of Public Safety.